Manchester Airport closes runways due to heavy snowfall amid cold weather warnings

 Operations to resume ‘at the earliest opportunity’, says airport’s statement

-Manchester Airport has temporarily closed both its runways due to heavy snow.
+Manchester Airport has temporarily closed both its runways due to heavy snow, leaving tens of thousands of travellers facing the prospect of having their travel plans wrecked.

+Intercontinental arrivals have been diverted to London Heathrow, Dublin and Birmingham airports, with many passengers now set to miss connecting flights.

+Dozens of flights remain grounded, with disruption likely set to continue through the day even once the airport reopens.

-A statement on Twitter said: “Following a period of heavy snowfall, we have temporarily closed both runways.
+After the coldest night of the year so far, with temperatures plunging below -10C, the airport said in a statement at 6:20am: “Following a period of heavy snowfall, we have temporarily closed both runways.

 “Health and safety will always be our top priority and operations will resume at the earliest opportunity.
 Passengers are advised to contact their airline for the most up-to-date flight information.”